-Parabens have been safely used for almost 100 years as preservatives in the food, drug and personal care and cosmetic industries.
-They are derived from para-hydroxybenzoic acid (PHBA) that occurs naturally in many fruits and vegetables, such as cucumbers, cherries, carrots, blueberries, and onions.
-PHBA is also naturally formed in your body by the breakdown of some amino acids.
-The parabens used in cosmetics are identical to those found in nature and your body quickly changes them into natural PHBA and eliminates them.
+Parabens were first introduced in 1923 and are used as preservatives in the food, drug, and personal care industries.
+They all share para-hydroxybenzoic acid (PHBA) as a common chemical structure.
+PHBA occurs naturally in many fruits and vegetables, such as cucumbers, cherries, carrots, blueberries, and onions, and is also formed naturally in your body by the breakdown of certain amino acids.
+The parabens used in cosmetics are identical to those found in nature, and are quickly eliminated by the body.

-The U.S. FDA has stated that there is no reason for consumers to be concerned about the use of cosmetics containing parabens.
-The FDA has also classified methyl and propylparaben as GRAS, which means they are Generally Regarded As Safe by medical and toxicological experts for use in preserving food.
+The U.S. FDA has stated there is no reason for consumers to be concerned about the use of cosmetics containing parabens.
+The FDA has also classified methylparaben and propylparaben as GRAS, which means they are Generally Regarded As Safe for use in preserving food.